flavienChamay/histogramProject/readme.md

 make

 HOW TO USE:
-See the folder "instructions" to see exercices
+See the folder "instructions" to see exercices.
+The exercices that are fully fonctionnal are exo1 to exo4 seance except exo3 seance 2.
+See the mainProgram.c file and uncomment the line of exercice that you want to use and comment all the other one.